replit/kaboom/doc/25-platformer.md

  ```

-The player is given the `big()` component we defined earlier in the tutorial.
+The player sprite is given the `big()` component we defined earlier in the tutorial.
 The `scale()` function determines the size of the player sprite relative to the game screen.

-Add the next block of code below the "player" object:
+Add the next block of code below the `player` object:

  ```javascript
 	player.onUpdate(() => {